 To clarify and streamline local permitting for streamside activities, representatives from Valley Water, 15 cities, the county, business, agriculture, streamside property owner and environmental interests formed the Water Resources Protection Collaborative in 2002.

 The Collaborative adopted Guidelines and Standards for Land Use Near Streams: A Manual of Tools, Standards, and Procedures to Protect Streams and Streamside Resource in Santa Clara County in 2007.
-Following the adoption of the Guidelines and Standards, Valley Water repealed its existing Ordinance 83‐2 and enacted the Water Resources Protection Ordinance.
+Following the adoption of the Guidelines and Standards, Valley Water repealed its existing Ordinance 83‐2 and enacted the Water Resources Protection Ordinance, which it applies to all Valley Water owned land.

 - City of Campbell – Resolution 10952